 certbot Command: Tutorial & Examples

-Automating SSL/TLS Certificate Management
+Automating SSL/TLS certificate management

 certbot is a powerful command-line tool that enables the automation of the entire certificate lifecycle, including certificate issuance, renewal, installation, and configuration.
 It is part of the larger Let's Encrypt project, which aims to make secure communication over the internet freely available for everyone.